 Nudism and Feminism Part 2: Closets Are For Clothes

-Nudism and Feminism Part 2
+Nudism and Feminism Part 2 – Closets are for Clothes!

 In my last post, I discussed a feminist blog about nudism, Go Naked; it’s good for everybody (but particularly for women) by CP Reece.
 Reece concludes her piece by discussing society’s overall disconcerting malaise in regards to nudity and what we can do to change that.
 She says, Naturists are often treated as gay people used to be..
 How’s that for some perspective?
 Are naturists as repressed as women once were?
 As gay people once were?
 (Or still are in many ways.)
 Can we really make that comparison?
 Gay people have long been dealing with discrimination, oppression and denial of human rights, and by no means do I wish to trivialize their struggle with such a comparison.
 But there are some similarities in how gay people and naturists are viewed by society.
 Naturists are afraid to come out to their friends and families and feel a need to hide behind pseudonyms and separate profiles for their naturist identity.
 They fear employers or job recruiters firing or not hiring them because of it.
 They are treated unjustly by police and the law.
 Some U.S. states would have convicted Nigel Keer as a sex offender for taking a nude stroll out in a scenic rural area.
 Naturists are denied the right to go nude in public and even on their own property if visible to others, because someone might get offended or upset.
 They are labeled perverts, swingers, and exhibitionists as well as harmful to children.